exercism/problem-specifications/exercises/binary-search/instructions.md

 The algorithm looks like this:

-- Divide the sorted list in half and compare the middle element with the item we're looking for.
+- Find the middle element of a sorted list and compare it with the item we're looking for.
-- If the middle element is our item, then we're done.
+- If the middle element is our item, then we're done!
-- If the middle element is greater than our item, we can eliminate that number and all the numbers **after** it.
+- If the middle element is greater than our item, we can eliminate that element and all the elements **after** it.
-- If the middle element is less than our item, we can eliminate that number and all the numbers **before** it.
+- If the middle element is less than our item, we can eliminate that element and all the elements **before** it.
+- If every element of the list has been eliminated then the item is not in the list.
-- Repeat the process on the part of the list that we kept.
+- Otherwise, repeat the process on the part of the list that has not been eliminated.

 Here's an example: